Why is My Baby Taking Short Naps?

 Just so you know, I do review everything I recommend.
 When you buy through links on this page, we may earn a commission.
 Learn more about affiliate links

 Is your baby taking short naps and you’re not sure why?
 Does it feel like your baby won’t ever nap longer than 30 minutes?
 I know short naps can be challenging for both you and your baby.
 I can help.
-Let me answer your questions about short naps and give you tools to get your baby to nap longer.
+Let me answer your questions about short naps and give you tools to get your baby to napping longer.

-How short is too short for naps? anchor
+How short is too short for naps?

 Short naps are typically naps that last less than one sleep cycle (about 50 minutes).
-A nap 50 minutes or longer demonstrates your baby’s ability to transition from one sleep cycle to the next.
+A nap that is 50 minutes or longer demonstrates your baby’s ability to transition from one sleep cycle to the next.
 For the point of our discussion, anything less than 50 minutes will be classified as a “short nap.”
 So, yes, if your baby only naps for 30 minutes, that’s a short nap!

 My baby won’t nap for more than 30 minutes.
-Is this just an annoyance or a real problem? anchor
+Is this just an annoyance or a real problem?

-Honestly, short naps are a REAL problem.
+Short naps are a REAL problem.
 Here’s why:

 • Short naps prevent deep, restorative daytime sleep.
 This leads to a cranky baby who is often in that “overtired, meltdown” mode.